 In the modern Defense industry, “innovation” is often tied to a shoots-and-ladders style Acquisition System, and to anticipating an unknown, Third-Offset advantage.
-The segmentation of innovation as an outcome of Acquisition shifts the autonomy of agencies and service branches into increasing external dependency.
-Further, the dramatically competitive contracting environment barricades the emerging creativity and thought-diversity of small businesses and start-ups, instead producing a homology of services that compete at the lowest price.
-We acknowledge of the importance of innovation; yet we struggle to clear space within the Defense organization to cultivate and to mature a steady stream of internal innovation.
-The government's responsibility to steward public funds reinforces the entropic tendencies of an aging colossus, incentivizing defensive and competitive behaviors over creative change-making.
+The segmentation of innovation as an outcome of the acquisition process shifts the autonomy of agencies and service branches into increasing external dependencies.
+Further, the dramatically competitive contracting environment barricades the emerging creativity and thought-diversity found in small businesses and start-ups, instead producing a homology of services that compete at the lowest price.
+The responsibility to steward public funds reinforces the entropic tendencies of an aging Colossus, incentivizing defensive and competitive behaviors over creative change-making.
+We acknowledge the importance of innovation; yet we struggle to clear space within the Defense organization to cultivate and to mature a steady stream of organic innovation, internally.

-Currently, the Department of Defense (DoD) employs an integrated, joint-service acquisition system in an effort to capture, manage and deliver capabilities responding to war-fighter requirements.
-In seeking to process service requirements through one acquisition process, the DoD eliminates funding redundancies across services branches.
-However, the glaring problem in using the joint Acquisition System as a replacement to specific service-branch acquisition processes is that each branch can no longer effectively advocate for their specific end-user requirements — they must compete for vital support.
+Currently, the Department of Defense (DoD) employs its integrated, joint-service Acquisition System in an effort to capture, manage and deliver capabilities responding to war-fighter requirements.
+In seeking to process service requirements through one, integrated process, the DoD eliminates funding redundancies across services branches.
+However, the glaring problem in using the joint process as a replacement to specific service-branch acquisition processes is that each branch can no longer effectively advocate for their specific end-user requirements — they must compete for vital support.
 Because this process collectively considers its service branches, unique service functions, cultures and requirements fail to be accurately reflected in the delivery of capabilities.
-Furthermore, the capabilities acquired en masse often demand intense investments of time and resources, which produce a highly competitive atmosphere for vetting requirements.
+Furthermore, the capabilities acquired en masse often demand intense investments of time and resources, which produce a highly-competitive atmosphere for vetting requirements.

 As an expeditionary “force in readiness”, the US Marine Corps acts as first responders in the face of national crises.
 Like paramedics responding to the scene of an accident, Marine units deploy rapidly into a variety of volatile environments, often leading the way for other service responders: they go in, apply the tourniquet, suppress the bleeding, transition the patient to the hospital, and then ready themselves for the next call.
 Necessarily, the needs of the Marine war-fighter differ from those of other service branches, and this is reflected in both Marine training and culture.
 However, despite being the “smallest service with the greatest bang for its buck” within the DoD, the USMC struggles to align tomorrow’s joint capabilities to today’s war-fighting requirements.
 Even with the milestone short-cuts within the integrated Defense Acquisition System that allow for the rapid procurement of existing capabilities from industry, the delivery of capabilities to the deployed war-fighter significantly fail to meet USMC needs for both relevance and timeliness.

-Like Hendrick Motorsports, the Marine Corps must rally around a single focus aligned to the organization’s strategy: to be a force in readiness.
+Like Hendrick Motorsports, the Marine Corps must rally around a single focus aligned to the organization’s strategy: be a force in readiness.
 Furthermore, the practices that apply to Hendrick Motorsports lend themselves as a corresponding model for USMC management of in-service ground equipment.
-To evolve its capacity to sense and respond, the Marine Corps must shift its industrial-model constraints of an efficiency-oriented organization and emerge as an Adaptive Enterprise, better able to respond to unanticipated change.
-To do this, the Corps must evolve innovation-supporting business processes that not only support robust and continuous innovation, but also protect against fragmentation, insularity and domination.
+To evolve its capacity to sense and respond, the Marine Corps enterprise must shed its industrial-model constraint to an efficiency-oriented organization and emerge as an Adaptive Enterprise, better able to respond to unanticipated change.
+To do this, the Corps must evolve innovation-supporting business processes that not only provide for robust and continuous innovation, but also protect against fragmentation, insularity and domination within the organization.
 The USMC requires an immediate, adaptive capability supporting robust design and continuous innovation aligned to each deployment cycle.
 Through a collateral business process of robust and continuous sustainment, the USMC will generate an internal ability to rapidly transform war-fighter requirements into immediate capabilities, while also supporting existing capabilities as end-user requirements shift over time.
-Further, by releasing solution prototypes in alignment with each next-deployment, the Marine Corps will generate tested knowledge to inform the joint-capability acquisition of capabilities supporting all of the Defense service branches.
+Further, by releasing solution prototypes in alignment with each next-deployment, the Marine Corps will generate tested knowledge to inform the joint acquisition of capabilities supporting all of the Defense service branches.